 What else does State Custodians Offer?

 In terms of banking, not much else.
-Being a Mortgage Manager they are not like Bank of Queensland or Credit unions like Gateway Bank so State Custodians cannot provide fully functional transaction accounts, a rich internet banking portal, savings accounts and insurance.
+Being a Mortgage Manager they are not like Bank of Queensland or Credit unions like Gateway Bank so State Custodians cannot provide fully functional transaction accounts, a rich internet banking portal, savings accounts

 They do offer access to their Member Advantage Benefits Program which gives you access to discounts at brands like Coles, Woolworths, Caltex and BWS which is similar to the benefits most Credit Card providers give with the major banks like discounts on gift cards.